UNITED STATES OF AMERICA

 Greenfield MA 01301

-We respectfully request that the Commission provide us party status in this proceeding.
+We respectfully request that the Commission allow CRC and FRCOG to become parties to this proceeding.

-DATED this 29th day of October 2015, on behalf of the Connecticut River Conservancy and the Franklin Regional Council of Governments.
+DATED this 27th day of October, 2017, on behalf of the Connecticut River Conservancy and the Franklin Regional Council of Governments.

 15 Bank Row